Anthony Quinn Warner identified as Nashville bomber

 While investigators continue gathering information on who may have been responsible for the explosion and why they did it, one expert says the blast likely wasn't supposed to cause a mass killing.

-Meanwhile, AT&T, which said one of its network hubs was damaged in the explosion, was working to restore service.
+AT&T, which said one of its network hubs was damaged in the explosion, said Sunday that wireless service in and around Nashville has largely been restored.

+The network hub in downtown Nashville "suffered significant damage in the blast," AT&T Communications CEO Jeff McElfresh said in a letter to customers on Sunday evening.
+AT&T was able to reroute some network traffic, but not all.

+"Given its importance to customers and first responders, we prioritized restoration of wireless service," McElfresh said.
+"As of now, 96% of our wireless network is restored, 60% of our business services are restored, and 86% of our consumer broadband and entertainment services are restored.
+It is our goal to restore all service late today."

 When one network hub is disrupted, typically by a hurricane or other natural disaster, some internet traffic can be rerouted, but not all -- that's why customers across Nashville and other parts of the state reported losing wireless phone service and other connectivity.